regenrek/regenrek-blog-11ty/src/posts/2019-04-27-how-to-upgrade-10-tailwind.md

 ## [BONUS] Use `purgecss` to remove unused css in the production build

-The big advantage of purgecss is that you production website will get stripped of unused css which results in small css outputs.
+The big advantage of purgecss is that your production website will get stripped of unused css which results in small css outputs.

-First we're going to install the `nuxt-purgecss` module
+First, we're going to install the `nuxt-purgecss` module

 ```bash
 npm install nuxt-purgecss --save-dev